-A car crash can be stressful: you have to worry about your injuries, losing time from work, having to repair your vehicle, or even getting a new vehicle.
+A car crash can be stressful: So what to do after a car accident?
+You have to worry about your injuries, losing time from work, having to repair your vehicle, or even getting a new vehicle.
 It is natural to feel overwhelmed, and the last thing you may think of is how to communicate with first responders and insurance companies.
 However, what you say could affect the amount of compensation you might eventually receive.
 Many people try to be helpful after a car crash, but end up destroying their cases by saying too much or the wrong thing.
 If you have been in a car accident, contact me online at Andrew Pickett Law immediately and keep the following tips in mind:

 Avoid Giving Statements to Other Drivers

 The only communication you should have about the accident with other drivers involved is to exchange insurance information.
 If you give statements about the car crash to the other drivers, they could twist the information to make it look like you are at fault.
 They may tell first responders and their insurance companies that they were not at fault for the car crash, making it difficult for you to get the compensation you may deserve after an accident.